lopanapol/sentium/docs/SECURITY.md

 ## Security Best Practices

-When using Noesis, we recommend:
+When using Sentium, we recommend:

 1. Keeping your installation updated to the latest supported version
 2. Following the principle of least privilege for all integrations